 Depending on your geographic area, the monthly search results you get will vary.
 Nationally, look for relevant keywords with over 800-1000 monthly searches.
 On local searches, you’ll get lower monthly searches so anything over 100 will be good.

-You can type in 3 different phrases and your URL – web address.
 Download your results list to an Excel spreadsheet so you can easily sort them and remove any that are not applicable.

 There was a lady in one of my classes who was opening an online eCommerce clothing store for plus-size women.
 All the common phrases and keywords that came up had high searches but also high competition.
 Then we came across “curvy girls” with high searches (over 5000/m nationally) and low competition.
 I said to her, “That’s the name for your blog!”
 Putting that phrase at the top of her blog, as well as using in 2 or 3 times within her pages, will just about assure her that her site will come up when women are searching that phrase.

 For every major industry, you’ll find economic outlook reports.
 Google “[industry name] economic outlook” and see what comes up.
 Make sure you get the the most recent data.
 You might want to add the year to get current data.
 Sometimes the most current data is outdated, so keep in mind, especially if you’re in a growing industry, that the data more than likely has changed.